 Good Grief! (pun intended) I wish someone had warned me.
 Maybe no one knew, or perhaps I wouldn’t have heard.
 In case you ever need to know, here are two words to remember after you’ve lost a loved one—“three months.”

-The three month anniversary of a loss feels like your grief has started anew.
+The three-month anniversary of a loss feels like your grief has started anew.
 We buried my mother Mother’s Day weekend weeks before my high school graduation.
-Three months later, on my first weekend at college, I was leveled by my loss.
-The fresh grief blindsided me.
+Three months later, on my first weekend at college, grief blindsided me.

 Later, in a grief class by Norm Wright, I learned that grief has three month cycles during the first year after a loss.
 Those tidal waves of grief are normal and their intensity usually passes after several days.
 I have seen the cycle played out many times in others’ lives.